voxpupuli/beaker-hostgenerator/README.md

 `generate:fixtures` task:

 - When you modify the `FixtureGenerator` to generate new fixtures.
-- When you need to fix bug (generated hosts are not usable without your change, for example).
+- When you need to fix a bug (generated hosts are not usable without your change, for example).
 - When preparing for a major version bump of Beaker Host Generator.